gurditsingh/hydeout/_posts/test.md

 ## Life Cycle of Parameters tuning

 First thing is How do we start with parameter tuning or job optimization.
-Basically parameter tuning is a manually step. first we run the job with default once
+Basically parameter tuning is a manually and iterative process.

 ![Spark](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/spark-tuning-lifecycle.jpg?raw=true)

-How we start doing job
+Run the Job